seanrayburn/Portfolio/Creative-Writing-Tips.md

 - Example: "That was supposed to be _my_ drink."

-Note: Don’t bold your text or use all-caps to emphasize text.
+Note: Don’t bold your text or use all-caps to emphasise text.

 ## Parentheses versus Em Dash